ICAST 2004: Bass Industry Trends & New

 Pure Fishing, Inc.

-Arsalan Azar was winner of Best of Show in the line category for Berkley Vanish Transition fluorocarbon
+Azar was winner of Best of Show

-line.
-Similar to clear eyeglasses that transition to shaded
+eyeglasses that transition to shaded sunglasses when you walk

-sunglasses when you walk outside, Vanish Transition line appears
+outside, Vanish Transition line appears golden yellow above water

-golden yellow above water but transitions to clear colorless
+but transitions to clear colorless underwater.
+We developed this

-underwater.
-We developed this line for anglers who like to see
+line for anglers who like to see the line and want to watch it

-still do not want the fish to see it, says Arsalan.
-In about four
+see it, says Arsalan.
+In about four seconds, due to UV light, the

-above water, yet fish don't see it below where UV doesn't
+line changes to a visible color above water, yet fish don't see

-penetrate easily.
-Plus it has all the beneficial properties
+it below where UV doesn't penetrate easily.
+Plus it has all the

-sensitivity, better bite detection and abrasion resistance, says
+fluorocarbon, especially sensitivity, better bite detection and

 Outdoor writer/editor and media, contact:

+Claudia Garcia, Exec.
 Vice President, Marketing info@purefishing.com

 712-336-1520 Spirit Lake, IA